Bridging GANs and Bayesian Neural Networks via Partial Stochasticity: Background

-with respect to $\mbpsi$.
-A closer inspection of the integral above indicates that we can gracefully factorize the marginal likelihood as the product of individual marginals, leading to:
+with the aim of maximizing this objective with respect to $\mbpsi$.
+A closer inspection of the integral above, under the factorization of the likelihood $p(\mbX | \mbZ, \mbpsi) = \prod_i p(\mbx_i | \mbz_i, \mbpsi)$ indicates that we can gracefully factorize the marginalized likelihood $p(\mbX | \mbpsi)$ as the product of individual data-specific marginalized likelihood terms:

-Optimizing this objective directly is challenging because it is not straightforward to marginalize latent variables out in interesting scenarios where $D$ and $P$ are even moderately large and $\mbf_{\mathrm{gen}}(\mbz_i, \mbpsi)$ is implemented by a neural network.
+Optimizing (the logarithm of) this objective directly is challenging because it is intractable to marginalize out latent variables in interesting scenarios where $D$ and $P$ are even moderately large and $\mbf_{\mathrm{gen}}(\mbz_i, \mbpsi)$ is implemented by a neural network.
+Up to a scaling factor of $1/N$, we can interpret this objective as a Monte Carlo average of the following expectation ({\em a.k.a.} expected risk):

-\paragraph{Bayesian Model Selection.} Optimizing the (log-)marginal likelihood with respect to $\mbpsi$ is a well known procedure to perform Bayesian model selection, also known as type-II maximum likelihood (see, e.g., \citet{Bishop06}):

-Mathematically, we are optimizing the model regardless of the randomness in $\mbZ$.
-A deeper understanding of Bayesian model selection reveals that this form of model selection is powerful because of its connection with Occam's razor \citep{Solomonoff64,Rasmussen00}.
-Up to $1/N$, we can interpret this objective as a Monte Carlo average of the following expectation: